shieldgenerator7/DnD-Stories/Agranari/Agranari Adventures Custom Rules.md

 Example:
 You have an AC of 13, a Soft AC Bonus of 5, and a Soft AC Damage Reduction of 3.
 Therefore your Soft AC is (13 + 5) = 18.
 An enemy attacks you with a 15 to hit.
 It beats your AC, so the attack hits.
 However, it doesn't meet your Soft AC, so you apply damage reduction.
 The rolled attack damage is 7, so the damage you take is (7 - 3) = 4.

+Most creatures have a Soft AC Bonus of 0, meaning they don’t have any Soft AC.

 # On Your Turn

 On your turn, as normal, you can take 1 action, 1 bonus action, move, and get your reaction back.